Interviews with children.

 Follow my slides to install Arduino and the USB Driver on your computer, to begin working with Grove and Arduino coding, to fix common errors, and to use ChatGPT for solving coding and hardware issues and modifying and generating Arduino code.

-• View videos 1 & 2 on Grove and review the Grove Beginners Kit for Arduino Wiki.
+• View this video on Grove and review the Grove Beginners Kit for Arduino Wiki.

 • More in an article and a video on how to use ChatGPT to code Arduino for you!